 Intimacy in marriage is also intended to be fun!
 Yes, that includes playful sexual expression between you.
 You both bring your creative thought and energy to the way you engage as a couple sexually and otherwise.
 There’s a certain childlikeness to your relationship (as opposed to childishness) – uninhibited and free.

 Your life together, including your sexuality, includes a variety of emotions and activities.
 Because you are safe together you can be curious and adventurous.
 Scientific research verifies a lot of truth in the statement, “The couple that plays together, stays together.”

 If one of you sees the quality of your relationship at a 9 and the other one sees it as a 4, it’s a 4.
-Your relationship can get better, but right now it’s as strong as the problems make it that either of you see.
+Your relationship can get better, but right now it’s as strong as the problems either of you see make it.
 You care about something because your partner cares about it.

 The formerly mentioned elements of honesty, safety, trust, and connection must remain in place for intimacy to continue.
 You don’t only deal with the past and then go back to the way things were.
 If intimacy was broken in the past, a life-giving unity for the future demands you never go back to that.

 This requires you continue to be honest.
 Rhythms of communication continue.
 Both of you continue to deal with your “stuff” when the Holy Spirit brings it up.
 When one of you causes hurt to the other you deal with it quickly, and in a way to lessen any chance of your relationship being harmed again in that way.
 You share power between you, and talk about it.

 This kind of intimacy only comes when marriage is based on covenant, not contract.
 You are in it for the long haul.
 Life challenges that you work through together only bring you closer and solidify your sense of safety together.
 When any elements of intimacy are challenged, you are both committed to working it through together.